The best PDF readers for Mac can allow you to not just read, but also edit, annotate, convert, and more on your iMac or Macbook.

-PDF readers have become a normal part of the internet, with a huge number of PDF documents available online for a wide range of purposes, for the simple reason that it can be read by users with different operating systems.
+This is especially important as sharing PDF files has become a normal online activity, with a huge number of PDF documents available on the internet for a wide range of purposes, for the simple reason that it can be read by users with different operating systems.

-And while there are generall all-purpose free PDF readers and editors there are ones specifically for different operating systems, such as PDF readers for Windows, PDF readers for Android - and, of course, PDF readers specifically for the Mac and Macbook.
+And while there are general all-purpose free PDF readers and free PDF editors, there are ones specifically for different operating systems, such as PDF readers for Windows, PDF readers for Android - and, of course, PDF readers specifically for the Mac and Macbook.

 While Apple Books includes a feature for reading and organizing PDF files, it does have some limitations.
 For example, it won't work with DRM protected files, plus it only allows for the reading of PDF files while other software can allow for the editing, annotating, and even e-signing of PDF documents.
 There are also document scanning apps available for working with PDF files.

 Therefore if you want to do more with PDF files on your Mac or Macbook, you'll need a more dedicated solution.
 Luckily there are a number of strong contenders out there.

 So here we'll feature the best in PDF Readers for Mac and iMac users - and if you're spreading the net wider, be sure to check out the best PDF to Excel converter here as well as the best free PDF to Word converter lists.

 The best PDF editor right now is: Adobe Acrobat Pro DC